Dhruvbam/Valorant-Discord-Bot/README.md

 Developed in just 24 hours during Hackwest 2023, the Valorant Discord Bot is a feature-rich tool built to support Valorant’s 18M+ player base.
 Designed for seamless integration with Discord, it leverages Python, Flask, and Google Cloud Platform to deliver real-time tracking, strategic recommendations, and gameplay tips, ensuring a smarter, more engaging experience for competitive FPS teams.
 The bot’s command set covers agent selection, tactical roulette, map and agent tips, and shooting advice powered by performance analytics, highlighting both technical proficiency and practical impact in cloud-scale bot development.

-### Discord Options
+#### Discord commands
 - **Agent**: Randomly selects an agent for the player, helping to increase versatility and improve gameplay.
 - **Strat roulette**: Chooses a random gameplay strategy for the team, adding an extra challenge to the game.
-- **Maptips**: Provides strategies and tips for the selected map, improving the player's understanding and increasing their chances of winning.
+- **Map tips**: Provides strategies and tips for the selected map, improving the player's understanding and increasing their chances of winning.
 - **Agent tips**: Offers insights and strategies for playing as a selected agent, helping players master their chosen character.
 - **Shooting tips**: Delivers shooting tips based on the player's competitive rank, aiding in improving aim and accuracy.